adambard/learnxinyminutes-docs/java.html.markdown

         // (definition of the Bicycle class follows)

-        // Use new to instantiate a class
-        Bicycle trek = new Bicycle();
+        // Use `new` keyword to instantiate a class Bicycle trek = new Bicycle();

         // Call object methods